appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/custom-widget-using-vanillajs.md

 While Appsmith provides an extensive array of built-in widgets for application development, there are instances where your project demands a widget tailored to specific requirements.
 Appsmith's Custom widget allows you to integrate unique functionalities with your HTML, CSS, and JavaScript code, whether it's a personalized calendar, accordion, or social media widget.

 :::info
-Currently, only cloud users have access to the Custom widget.
+Currently, Custom widget is only available on Appsmith Cloud.
 :::

 ## Configure Custom Widget